D-Se/turbokit/README.md

 -   Click "Apply"

-    Note that addin shortcuts will overwrite existing shortcuts - therefore, it is recommended to bind a three-key combination.
+    Note that add-in shortcuts will overwrite existing shortcuts - therefore, it is recommended to bind a three-key combination.
 For recommended shortcuts, see `vignette("turbokit")`.

 # Cheat Sheet